-Taking advantage of a novel Go/No-Go rule-reversal task engaging olfactory and auditory cues (Fig. 1), we found that the feedback from the piriform cortex to the olfactory bulb relays reward contingency information across multiple sensory modalities.
-The cortical bulbar feedback is reformatted upon changes in stimulus-reward contingency rules, and mirrors the behavior of expert mice across rule-reversals (Figs. 2-4).
-Furthermore, optogenetic suppression experiments (Fig. 4) suggest that the cortical bulbar feedback is part of a larger processing network that enables mice to adapt to sudden changes in stimulus-reward contingencies.
+Taking advantage of a novel Go/No-Go rule-reversal task engaging olfactory and auditory cues (Fig. 1), we found that the feedback axons from piriform cortex to the olfactory bulb relay identity and reward contingency information across multiple sensory modalities.
+The cortical bulbar feedback axon responses are reformatted upon changes in stimulus-reward contingency rules and mirror the behavior of expert mice across rule reversals (Figs. 2, 3, 5).
+Furthermore, optogenetic suppression experiments (Fig. 5g) suggest that the cortical bulbar feedback is part of a larger processing network that enables mice to adapt to sudden changes in stimulus-reward contingencies.

-To investigate whether the cortical bulbar feedback represents reward contingency and supports behavioral flexibility104,105,113, we focused our analysis on the cue-evoked responses of feedback boutons preceding the behavioral readout (lick/no-lick assay).
+To investigate whether the cortical bulbar feedback represents reward contingency and supports behavioral flexibility104,105,114, we focused our analysis on the cue-evoked responses of feedback boutons preceding the behavioral readout (lick/no-lick assay).
 As in previous work16,107-110, we observed both enhanced and suppressed feedback responses that were roughly balanced in their frequency.
 The presence of enhanced and suppressed responses may increase the dynamic range of cortical action in controlling the activity of bulbar outputs.
-Decoding analysis suggested that both the enhanced and suppressed feedback responses participate to representing various stimulus features (e.g. identity, contingency, etc., Supplementary Figs. 10b, 11c).
+Decoding analysis suggested that both the enhanced and suppressed feedback responses participate to representing various stimulus features (e.g., identity, contingency, etc., Supplementary Figs. 13b, 14c).
 Further analysis is, however, necessary to determine whether these signals, arising presumably from distinct populations of piriform outputs107-110, carry signals involved in different computations.